Practicing passive range of motion exercises can be extremely helpful for individuals with quadriplegia.

 - Finger Splits: Separate any two adjacent fingers away from each other and then bring them back together.

 - Wrist Flicks: Move the hand forward so that the palm moves towards the inner arm and makes a 90° angle.
 Then, move the hand back in the opposite direction.
+If the patient has some hand movement preserved and is working on use of a “tenodesis grasp” in therapy, then be sure to keep their fingers curled in while performing this wrist exercise.

 - Flexes: Bend the elbow so that the hand can touch the shoulder.
 Then extend it so that the arm is straight.